kamino410/cv-snippets/README.md

 C++ sample code to control a PointGrey camera.

 ## projector_calibration
-Calibrate projector's intrinsic / extrinsic parameters using 2D-3D correspondence.
+Calibrate projector's intrinsic and extrinsic parameters using 2D-3D correspondence.

 ## unity
 * OpenCVTranslate<br>Script to reflect OpenCV extrinsic parameters to the object.